luyadev/luya/docs/guide/install-structures.md

 ## Configuration for different Environments

-As a key concept of LUYA is to Dont repeat yourself with {{luya\Config}} a configuration file for different hosts can be done in a single file using `env()`.
+As a key concept of LUYA is to don't repeat yourself with {{luya\Config}} a configuration file for different hosts can be done in a single file using `env()`.
 Assuming a database connection which has different connection details on different hosts (prep and prod) define the {{yii\db\Connection}} as followed:

 ```php
 $config->component('db', [